A few things about Mold

 When cleaning mold in a home or office it is vitally important to use the appropriate safety equipment, without the proper equipment like containment, negative air scrubbers, HEPA filters and PPE it is very easy if not likely to spread the contamination to parts of the building that were not initially affected thereby making the contamination worse and ultimately more expensive to remediate.

-Service Team of Professionals Fort Worth employs Texas State Licensed and trained staff to perform mold remediation services.
+STOP Restoration Fort Worth employs Texas State Licensed and trained staff to perform mold remediation services.
 We pride ourselves on providing a timely pain free and efficent mold remediation service to our customers, whether you are self paying or have an insurance claim we will provide you with timely feedback, information and service.
-Service Team of Professionals Fort Worth is available 24 hours per day 7 days a week we to address your fire, flood or mold needs, we can be reached at 682.703.0213
+STOP Restoration Fort Worth is available 24 hours per day 7 days a week we to address your fire, flood or mold needs, we can be reached at 682.703.0213